Understanding Present Values

 The Matured Full Vested Method assumes future employment and estimates a projected benefit that would be payable after a full career under the plan in question.
 This method must make assumptions about future employment.
 Even with allowance for possible termination prior to retirement, this method is, somewhat to highly, speculative in nature.

 The Accrued Benefit Method, or Deferred Vested Method, looks only at the benefit earned up to a specific date that would be payable at normal retirement age, even if the participant terminated participation in the plan (assuming he is vested).
-Pension Evaluators uses the accrued benefit method as our default assumption.
+QDRO Group uses the accrued benefit method as our default assumption.

 Retirement Age